 To become a celebrant you will need to:

-An occupation which is challenging, rewarding, inspiring and fulfils with your values.
-The ceremonies you conduct will make a real, memorable difference for your clients.
+An occupation which is challenging, rewarding, inspiring and fulfils your values.
+The ceremonies you conduct will make a real, memorable difference to your clients.

-An income – not a large one by any means, but as soon as you are accredited you can charge a fee, plus your expenses, for each ceremony you conduct.
-Humanist Ceremonies™ fee bands are agreed annually by an elected body of experienced accredited celebrants.
-Specific fees within these bands are then decided at local level.
+An income.
+As soon as you receive your probationary accreditation from the BHA you can charge a fee, plus your expenses, for each ceremony you conduct.
+Humanist Ceremonies™ fee bands are recommended annually by the BHA.

 A sense of belonging and participation.
 To remain an accredited celebrant within the BHA’s Humanist Ceremonies™ network you will be expected to pay an annual accreditation fee and a quarterly levy on the fees you receive.
 You will also be expected to maintain a high standard in the ceremonies you provide.

-If you would like to train as a Humanist celebrant in Scotland, please contact the Humanist Society of Scotland.
+If you would like to train as a humanist celebrant in Scotland, please contact the Humanist Society Scotland.